-In addition, the court must Also consider what legal decision-making scheme serves the child or children’s best interest as outlined A.R.S.
+In addition, the court must Also consider what legal decision-making scheme serves the child or children’s best interest as outlined in A.R.S.
 25-403.
 This statute includes 11 additional factors the court must consider to determine the best interest of the child/children.

-Jensen Family Law offers a 30-minute consultation with an experienced Arizona family law attorney who knows and understands the complexities of Gilbert Arizona’s legal decision-making statutes.
-If you would like a schedule legal consultation, please call us.
+Jensen Family Law offers a one hour consultation with an experienced Arizona family law attorney who knows and understands the complexities of Gilbert Arizona’s legal decision-making statutes.
+If you are in need of legal representation and would like a schedule legal consultation, please call us at (480) 900-2302.